 We offer the opportunity to individuals to come aside for a day to reflect in quiet and stillness.

-Whichever type of quiet day you chose to join, refreshments of tea, coffee and biscuits are provided and participants are able to bring a packed lunch.
+Whichever type of quiet day you chose to join, refreshments of tea, coffee and biscuits are provided, while participants can bring a packed lunch.
 There is also the opportunity to order lunch which will be charge at the advertised rate.

 Suggestions for using the time of silence